mk-1304/RISC-V/README.md

 # 5-Stage Pipelined RISC-V Processor

-A fully functional **32-bit pipelined RISC-V processor** implemented in Verilog, targeting the RV32I subset with a custom Multiply-Accumulate (MAC) instruction.
+A **32-bit pipelined RISC-V processor** implemented in Verilog, targeting the RV32I subset with a custom Multiply-Accumulate (MAC) instruction.
 The design resolves data hazards through forwarding and load-use stalling, and handles control hazards via pipeline flushing — achieving a **CPI of 1.31** across a 32-instruction test program.

 ---